michaelalex94536/GRCProjects/README.md

 ### Projects that require external hardware

 #### OOK_capture
 "OOK_capture" shows how to use an RTL-SDR dongle to display and capture OOK signals from a very old garage door opener.
-You'll need a wireless key fob or garage door opener in addition to an SDR receiver for this project.
+You'll need a wireless key fob or garage door opener in addition to an RTL-SDR dongle for this project.

 #### FM_receiver_basic
 "FM_receiver_basic" shows how to use an RTL-SDR dongle to demodulate and listen to a single, user-selected FM radio station using the PC speaker.
 The user should know the frequency of the station they want to listen to.